 Stinking Bishop, made by Charles Martell in Dymock, Gloucestershire, England, is a pasteurized cow's milk cheese.
 This soft-textured cheese, made using vegetarian rennet, undergoes a unique process where its rind is washed in perry - an alcoholic beverage derived from the local Stinking Bishop pear, lending the cheese its name.
 This alcoholic wash contributes to the cheese's distinctive pungent aroma and brownish rind.

-The colour of the cheese paste varies from white-yellow to beige, with an orange to a grey rind.
-It is available in 5lbs wheels, measuring 8-inches in diameter and 2-inches deep.
-The affinage takes from six to eight weeks.
-Stinking Bishop is produced in very limited quantities, but its stinky smell has made it popular in the United Kingdom and abroad.
+The cheese's paste varies from white-yellow to beige, with an ageing period lasting six to eight weeks.
+While Stinking Bishop is produced in limited quantities, its distinctive aroma has made it popular globally.